AleksandrosD/TurkishCheckers/README.md

 As of now, the installation process for Turkish Checkers is manual and straightforward.
 Follow the steps below to set up the game on your device:

-1. **Download the Game Files:**
-   - You can obtain the game files from the GitHub repository or download a ZIP archive of the project.

-2. **Extract the Files:**
-   - If you downloaded a ZIP archive, extract its contents to a location of your choice on your computer.

-3. **Launch the Game:**
-   - Locate the main game executable file (e.g., `turkish_checkers.exe` or `turkish_checkers.py`).
-   - Double-click the executable file to launch the game.
+1. Clone this repository.
+2. Make sure you have EclipseIDE installed with JavaFX ([Here](https://www.youtube.com/watch?v=mUbORGu-z6Q) is a quick video how to add JavaFX on Ecliplse)
+3. Make sure you update the projects library with the JavaFX one.

-4. **Enjoy the Game:**
+4. Run the program on Eclipse.
-   - Once the game is launched, follow the on-screen instructions to start playing Turkish Checkers.
-   - Invite a friend to play with you, or you can also play against an AI opponent.

 ## Note

 Turkish Checkers is a work in progress, and we are continuously improving it based on feedback and suggestions.
 If you encounter any issues or have ideas for enhancing the game, please feel free to reach out to us.
 Your feedback is valuable to us!

-Thank you for choosing Turkish Checkers.
 Have fun and enjoy this traditional board game!